 Meeting national curriculum requirements for swimming and water safety.
 N.B.
 Complete this section to your best ability.
 For example you might have practised safe self-rescue techniques on dry land which you can then transfer to the pool when school swimming restarts.
 Due to exceptional circumstances priority should be given to ensuring that pupils can perform safe self rescue even if they do not fully meet the first two requirements of the NC programme of study What percentage of your current Year 6 cohort swim competently, confidently and proficiently over a distance of at least 25 metres?
 N.B.
 Even though your pupils may swim in another year please report on their attainment on leaving primary school at the end of the summer term 2023.
-Please see note above By July 2023, 89% of Y6 pupils swam competently, confidently and proficiently over 25m.
-Only 5 children did not achieve this - 2 of these were PPG; 2 were SEN What percentage of your current Year 6 cohort use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]?
-Please see note above By July 2023, 89% of Y6 pupils use a range of strokes effectively.
+Please see note above By July 2024, 85% of Y6 pupils will swim competently, confidently and proficiently over 25m.
+What percentage of your current Year 6 cohort use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]?
+Please see note above By July 2024, 85% of Y6 pupils will use a range of strokes effectively.
 What percentage of your current Year 6 cohort perform safe self-rescue in different water-based situations?
-By July 2023, 89% of Y6 cohort performed safe self-rescue from the water.
+By July 2024, 85% of Y6 cohort will perform safe self-rescue from the water.